-Ashesi University places areat emphasis on living our values, and on being a light on the hill.
+Ashesi University places great emphasis on living our values, and on being a light on the hill.
 We live these values in everything that we do, in the way we maintain our environment, the way we treat other members of our community, and the diligence and professionalism with which we approach our respective tasks.
 As such we expect all members of our community to hold true to Ashesi's mission, to show courtesy to others, to assist in maintaining a clean and sanitary environment on campus, and to dress appropriately.

-By appropriate dress, we mean that students should dress as befits future leaders of Africa In the same way that one does not wear a swim suit to one's workplace, students should not dress for classes as though they were going to a night club, for example.
+By appropriate dress, we mean that students should dress as befits future leaders of Africa.
+In the same way that one does not wear a swim suit to one's workplace, students should not dress for classes as though they were going to a night club, for example.
 Sexually provocative clothing and unkempt clothing is generally frowned upon here at Ashesi University.
 Lounge and sleepwear are also prohibited on the administrative and academic side of the campus.
 Please pay attention to the way you carry yourselves, because it is an indication of your values and self-esteem.
 It also reflects on your Alma Mater and will affect your level of pride, or shame, about being a graduate of Ashesi University.
 Remember, you only get one opportunity to make a first impression.

 9.2.
-FALSE INFORMATION, MISREPRESENTATION, AND IDENTIFICATION
+FALSE INFORMATION, MISREPRESENTATION, AND IDENTIFICATION upon request.

-A student should not knowingly provide false information or make misrepresentation to any University office.
-Students are obligated to provide University personnel with truthful and accurate identification upon request.
 Students who are found to have provided false information may be subject to dismissal.
 Students are also required to provide current contact information to the Academic Registry.